 Stereotyping in school – Well, what do you understand by the word stereotyping?
 Stereotyping refers to judging someone’s abilities through race, color, religion or status of that particular person.
 You may personally not know who that person is.
-You never have a clue on what the person’s achievements and accolades are.
+You never have a clue about what the person’s achievements and accolades are.
 But just based on appearances and external characteristics, you frame prejudiced opinions about that person.
 You have gender stereotyping or race-based stereotyping.
-You can also frame prejudiced notions about someone based on the color or religion.
+You can also frame prejudiced notions about someone based on color or religion.

 How to Reduce Stereotyping in School

 Having an open-minded approach

 The teachers will have to handle their lessons and teach students with an open-minded approach.
 Every student who comes to you wants to learn something and receive his/her share of education.
 So have an open-minded approach when you come to the class.

 Do not discourage a student of color or a shabbily dressed girl from answering a set of questions.
 After all, these children may be far intelligent than what you anticipated them to be.
 If a group of students is not properly dressed, you can tell them in person.
 Do not insult them in front of the whole class.

 Say you are addressing the topic named ‘Slavery among Africans’, do not look at the Afro-American students in a deep sighted manner.
 You should maintain non-committed eye contact while addressing the students of the classroom.
 Instead of asking a black girl or guy to elaborate more on this, you can ask students what they have understood from the topic.

 Do not eye on a student.
 It can make him/her feel low about oneself.
 The student also loses his/her self-esteem over the years.
 Maintain a friendly eye-contact with all the students of the class.
 You are a teacher who imparts quality education to one and all.
 Hence, do not try behaving like a discriminator.